abrasive/shairport/FREEBSD.md

 ----
 Shairport Sync now runs "natively" on FreeBSD using the \*BSD-specific `sndio` back end.

-This is a very quick initial note about installing Shairport Sync on FreeBSD.
-Some manual installation is required.
+This is an initial note about installing Shairport Sync on FreeBSD.

 The build instructions here install back ends for `sndio` (originally developed for OpenBSD) and ALSA.
 ALSA is, or course, the Advanced Linux Sound Architecture, so it is not "native" to FreeBSD, but has been ported to some architectures under FreeBSD.